-'''
+0

 topaz 1> level 2

 topaz 1> run

 DateTime now

+00

 a DateTime

-year
+year 2020

-2019

-dayOfYear

-38
+day0fYear 38

-83121913

-milliseconds
+milliseconds 83121913

-timeZone

-a TimeZone
+timeZone a TimeZone

-transitions

-an Array
+transitions an Array

-nil

-leapSeconds

-nil
+leapSeconds nil

-stream

-nil
+stream nil

-types
+types nil

-charcnt

-nil
+charcnt nil

-standardPrintString

-PST

-PST
+standardPrintStrin g PST

-dstPrintString
+dstPrintString PDT

-dstStartTimeList an IntegerKeyValueDictionary
+dstStartTimeList a n IntegerKeyValueDictionary

-dstEndTimeList

-an IntegerKeyValueDictionary
+dstEndTimeList an IntegerKeyValueDictionary

-'''

 As you can see, setting the display level to 2 causes Topaz to display each instance variable for the objects that are within each of DateTime's instance variables.
-The maximum display level is 32767.

 If the display level setting is high enough and the object to be displayed is cyclic (that is, if it contains itself in an instance variable), Topaz will faithfully follow the circularity, displaying the object repeatedly.